manuflores/topological-cell-observatory/content/posts/celegans-seam-cells.md

 {{< figure
   src="https://raw.githubusercontent.com/manuflores/topological-cell-observatory/refs/heads/main/assets/images/celegans-cell-lineage.png"
   label="celegans-cell-lineage"
-  title="A setion of the embryonic cell lineage of C. elegans (ABarp)" type="full" caption="(From original text) Vertical axis represents time at 20°C from 0 min at first cleavage to 800 min at hatching...
-Each terminal branch of the embryonic lineage is lahelled either with X (indicating cell death; the position of the X on the time axis indicates the time of maximum refractility) or with a lineage name followed by a functional name." attr="see Sulston et al. 1983" attrlink="https://www.sciencedirect.com/science/article/pii/0012160683902014" alt="Napoleonic wars" link="https://www.sciencedirect.com/science/article/pii/0012160683902014"
+  title="A setion of the embryonic cell lineage of C. elegans." type="full" caption="(From original text) Vertical axis represents time at 20°C from 0 min at first cleavage to 800 min at hatching...
+Each terminal branch of the embryonic lineage is lahelled either with X (indicating cell death; the position of the X on the time axis indicates the time of maximum refractility) or with a lineage name followed by a functional name." attr="See Sulston et al. 1983" attrlink="https://www.sciencedirect.com/science/article/pii/0012160683902014" alt="Napoleonic wars" link="https://www.sciencedirect.com/science/article/pii/0012160683902014"